Voggastur/interactive-frontend-project/README.md

 #### I. Testing Functionality <a name="Testing2"></a>

-1. I have done manual testing throughout the development process, because I didn't understand how to implement jasmine testing during development of my functions, the fastest way seemed to be to just open the preview window and check the function.
+1. I have done manual testing throughout the development process, because I didn't understand how to implement test-driven-development effectively with jasmine in realtime.
-2. I have however added Jasmine at the end of my development process to do typeof checks against my functions and score Counter.
+2. However I have added a Jasmine test suite at the end of my development process to do typeof checks against my functions, objects, numbers and variables.
 3. I have run the HTML through [W3C HTML Validator](https://validator.w3.org) to check for errors in the code, none such observed.
 4. I have run the CSS code through the [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) to check for errors in the code, none such observed.
 5. I formatted the HTML through the use of [Free Formatter](www.freeformatter.com/html-formatter.html)